googleapis/repo-automation-bots/packages/slo-stat-bot/README.md

 This bot uses nock for mocking requests to GitHub, and snap-shot-it for capturing responses; This allows updates to the API surface to be treated as a visual diff, rather than tediously asserting against each field.

+## Usage:
+Create and add the name of Out of SLO label that exists in the repo inside of `config.json` file

 ## Running tests:

 `npm run test`